Dividends are payments made by companies to their shareholders when distributing any profits they’ve made.

 Capital growth is any increase in the value of shares you hold.
 It’s taxed under the Capital Gains Tax rules in the tax year in which an investment is 'cashed in' (known as ‘disposal’).

-Each person can use their annual Capital Gains Tax allowance to cover disposals, but the allowance cannot be carried forward — so if you don’t use it, it’s lost forever.
+Each person can use their annual Capital Gains Tax allowance to cover disposal.
+If the capital gain is less than the annual Capital Gains exempt amount, currently £3,000, then no tax would be paid on the gains.
+The allowance can't be carried forward - so if you don't use it, it's lost forever.

 Dividend rules for investments in shares and share-based funds

-- Selecting equity income funds allows investors to utilise the £500 annual dividend allowance and avoid paying Income Tax on dividend income up to this amount
+- Selecting equity income funds allows investors to utilise the £500 annual dividend allowance without paying Income Tax on dividend income up to this amount

 - Although the potential for capital growth in these funds is usually lower, capital growth and capital gains can still occur

-- If the capital gain is less than the annual Capital Gains exempt amount, then no tax would be paid on gains either
+- If the capital gain is less than the annual Capital Gains exempt amount (currently £3,000), then no tax would be paid on gains either

 The value of investments can go down as well as up.
 You may get back less than has been paid in.